vmleon/oracle-atp-da/lab2/README.md

 You should see the items with `id` and `text` and other fields and references in JSON format.

 How many items do you see?
-You should have as many tasks as you created before in the table.
+Your output should have all the tasks as you inserted into the table.

 ## Congratulations!
 You are ready to go to the next Lab!